In Syria crisis, stakes high for Hezbollah

 Hezbollah's view can be encapsulated in the comments of a senior Iranian Revolutionary Guards commander who said on Tuesday that any foreign power intervening in Syria would suffer "decisive blows", specifically referring to "hated Arabs" - a veiled reference to regional rivals Saudi Arabia and Qatar.

-Damascus has accused Saudi Arabia and Qatar of channeling weapons and money to rebels fighting Assad's forces.
+Damascus has accused Saudi Arabia and Qatar of channelling weapons and money to rebels fighting Assad's forces.
 Activists say more than 17,000 people have been killed in the 16-month uprising against his rule.

 RELATIONSHIP IS DEEP